pbsds/Hatenatools/ReadMe.txt

 --DESCRIPTION--
 PPM.py can read the metadata, thumbnail, frames and the sound of Flipnote Studio files: .ppm It can also handle .tmb files.
-If you don't have numpy, you can use the non numpy version PPM_nonumpy.py
+If you don't have numpy, you can use the old non-numpy version PPM_nonumpy.py.
+This one doesn't support sound conversion

 UGO.py can read and write UGO files, and modify their content.
 It can also convert UGO files to and from the XML format